AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 ### `is_initialized`

 An unconstrained method to check if the PrivateImmutable has been initialized.
 Takes an optional owner and returns a boolean.
-You can find the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_immutable.nr).
+You can find the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_immutable.nr).

 ### `get_note`